 Some people are very selective as to who they spend time with often preferring the company of just a select few.
 In contrast, some are happier with a variety of people in their lives.
 Then others prefer to spend most of their time with just one person, like their spouse or significant other.
 So, which category would you say your dog falls into?
 This personality factor can play a major role in how well they will accept a new animal into the home.

 Traits of the Velcro Dog

-Just Like Bringing In A New Child Into the House
+Just Like Bringing A New Child Into The House

 Remember, animals are very similar to humans.
 Like us, they have personalities and emotions.
 This situation is no different than when a new baby arrives in the household and your oldest child begins acting out in protest to the new addition.

-Let's go over some steps to help this dog understand they they are still special to you.
+Let's go over some steps to help this dog understand that they are still special to you.

 Helping Your Dog Acclimate To The New Dog

 In nature, younger dog pack members always treat the older dogs with respect and reverance.
 You must observe this innate canine behavior in all of your activities.
 You are in charge of the pack, so it's best you know what rules dogs follow out in nature.
 Dogs will acclimate much easier by utilizing the following practices.

 1. In the mind of the canine, the senior dog is above the new dog, this would include those that were members of the pack first.
 This respect is shown by always attending to the senior dog first.